-The Application Server v3 Technology Preview 2 installation requires JDK 5 or JDK 6.
-Also make sure that the Java bin directory is in your path.
+The Application Server installation requires JDK 5 or JDK 6.
+Also make sure that the JDK 5 or JDK 6 bin directory is in your PATH so that the java binary used with Application Server comes from the JDK rather than a JRE.